piom8813/RecordSweeper/individual-sites.md

 *Rating:* Hard

-Use [This link to opt-out](http://cisnationwide.com/privacy.html) and scroll down to "Removing Your Information From Our Databases" of Cisnationwide.com.
+Use [this link to opt-out](http://cisnationwide.com/privacy.html) and scroll down to "Removing Your Information From Our Databases" of Cisnationwide.com.
 If you meet these requirements:

 1. You are a state, local or federal law enforcement officer or public official and your position exposes you to a threat of death or serious bodily harm.